-Some high-end models combine cyclonic air-particle separation and HEPA filters providing clean exhaust air – very important for people with allergies and similar health issues.
-As with everything in file, such performances influence the price of such cordless vacuums.
+Some high-end models combine cyclonic air-particle separation and HEPA filters providing clean exhaust air.
+This is very important for people with allergies and similar health issues.
+As with everything in the file, such performances influence the price of said cordless vacuums.

 Most common battery types are: